 - Do you offer special fares?

-Finally: wear a dark or black shirt if you don’t go on a “doors off” helicopter tour and bring a polarizing filter if you have one.
-Light clothes will reflect back from the windows into your camera and these are some pictures that you don’t want to be in yourself.
+Reflections of light clothes will reflect back from the windows into your camera and these are some pictures that you don’t want to be in yourself.

 Q3: What is the added value of a Helicopter tour?

 Flying over the Big Island in a helicopter lets you see the land in a way that few people ever will.
 A helicopter tour can help you pick your favorite destinations and help decide how to arrange the rest of your stay.

 Think for example about the hidden waterfalls falling over the 2000-feet high cliffs of Waimanu valley and Waipiʻo valley.
 These sights are very difficult to see from the ground, but perfect to explore from a helicopter.

 Taking a helicopter tour is also the only way to get an (almost) guaranteed look at the lava.
 The Kilauea volcano can be unpredictable and easily visible lava flows have been common the last few decades up to 2018.
 However, there is no guarantee that this will be the case during your visit.
 Helicopters can fly over the Kilauea craters, allowing you to see straight into the fiery action.